seanjgildea/devopsprojects/README.md

 - In Stage 1, Use a JDK to build the image and in Stage 2, use the JAR + a JRE as a base image.
 Save bloat.
 - Use docker-compose.dev.yml or docker-compose.prod.yml names for different environments
+- Use docker --memory to set a limit for the container
+- Use docker stats to monitor resources in your container

 ## K8's